X-country skiing Graywracke

 Many skiers head for Sheep Meadow, located mid Park towards the West Side from 66th up to 69th Streets.
 For the historically curious two statues can be found here.
 One is the 19th century bust of Italian patriot Giuseppe Mazzini and the other a crouched Native American with his faithful dog entitled Indian Hunter.

-Although no cross country ski rental facilities are in the city, the good news is there is no fee to use your equipment in Central Park.
+Although no cross-country ski rental facilities are in the city, the good news is there is no fee to use your equipment in Central Park.